What to do with an oil light on situation

 on your dash.
 Here’s what it means and the steps you should take.

-Oil light on — Pull over to a safe place and shut off the engine
+Oil light on — IMMEDIATELY Pull over to a safe place and shut off the engine!

-When the oil light is on, it’s telling you that your engine’s oil pressure has dropped to a dangerous level; a pressure level that’s so low that continuing to drive can destroy your engine.
+Do NOT continue driving when you have an oil light on.
+The oil light it’s telling you that your engine’s oil pressure has dropped to a dangerously low level.
+Oil pressure is what keeps metal parts from contacting one another.
+If you keep driving, YOU WILL DESTROY your engine.
 So your first step is to pull over to a safe spot and SHUT OFF YOUR ENGINE.

 Check your oil level

 If your engine is burning or leaking oil, the level can become so low that the oil pump starts sucking air which causes oil pressure to drop below the critical 7-psi threshold.
 To check your oil, wait about 5-mins after

 shutting off the engine.
 That’ll allow oil in the upper part of the engine to drain back down to the oil pan so you can get a more accurate measurement of the oil level.
 Then remove the engine oil dipstick and wipe off all oil.
 Reinsert the dipstick and make sure it seats all the way into the dipstick tube.
 Then pull it out and read the oil level.
 If the oil is below the bottom portion of the markings, that could be causing your oil light on problem.

 This is a tough one because you’re stopped by the side of the road and you’ll be tempted to drive to the nearest auto parts store or convenience store to buy more oil.
 But driving your car with the oil light on could possibly destroy your engine and that can easily cost $3,000.
 So it’s time to evaluate just how low your oil level is.
 See the image below